bacherd/docker-websvn/README.md

-# docker-websvn
+# websvn

-A simple webdav subversion server with websvn.
+A simple webdav subversion server based on alpine with websvn.

 ## how to use